ForModLabUHel/forClimate/README_mottiprebas.md

 ## Installation
 The following software must be present:
++ Python: Tested with Python 3.10 but any "close enough" Python 3.x should do.
++ R/RStudio: Tested with Rstudio Version 2023.09.0+463 (2023.09.0+463) but any "close enough" R distribution should do.
+   - Rtools: Compilers to build R packages in Windows.
+Download from [R for Windows](https://cran.r-project.org).
 + Rprebasso: Download from GitHub and use the instructions in GitHub to install in R.
    - mottiprebas.py requires that Rprebasso package (i.e. PREBAS) is installed in R.
-+ Rtools: Compilers to build R packages in Windows.
-Download from [R for Windows](https://cran.r-project.org).

 + forClimate: This project.
 Download from GitHub.
-+ Python: Tested with Python 3.10 but any "close enough" Python 3.x should do.
-+ R: Tested with Rstudio Version 2023.09.0+463 (2023.09.0+463) but any "close enough" R distribution should do.

 Create Python virtual environment (e.g. *mottiprebas*) and activate it: